jnunyez/synchronization/README.md

 ## Fundamentals of Synchronization for 5G-NR <a name="background"></a>

 5G-NR leverages of sophisticated technologies to maximize achieved data rates.
 These techniques rely on tight synchronization between various elements of the 5G Radio Access Network (RAN).
 Not getting timing right means mobile subscribers are likely to suffer a poor user experience.
 Typically, this requires receivers of a Global Navidation Satellite Systems (GNSS) such as GPS (see Figure).
 With a clear view of the sky, a GPS can get receive signal from satellites.
-From these signal it can get the sources of Frequency, Phase, and Time.
+From these signals it can get the sources of Frequency, Phase, and Time.

 ![Sync Background](imgs/back.png)